Fioredicampagna/Hyp2021-AMMS-Project/README.md

 ### Store

-A store file was added to handle the rendering of both the dynamic landmarks and the breadcrumbs of the website.
+The website uses the Nuxt store to handle the rendering of both the dynamic landmarks and the breadcrumbs of the website.
 Since both of these are retrieved dynamically and have to be loaded before the website starts rendering, they are put inside the index.js file inside the store directory and the method nuxtServerInit is called before rendering to make those components display correctly.

 ## Framework usage and best practices